Moodle Site Configuration (For Edwiser Bridge v1.4.3 and above)

 - Go to your Moodle site > Site Administration > Plugins > Install plugins > Download and Install the Edwiser Bridge Moodle plugin.
 Find the download button below.

-Note: This is a Moodle extension of Edwiser Bridge Plugin and therefore it is supposed to be uploaded on the Moodle site and not on WordPress site.
+Note: This is a Moodle extension of Edwiser Bridge Plugin and therefore it is supposed to be uploaded on the Moodle site and not on the WordPress site.
 Moodle plugin type is local for this plugin.
-Upload in local folder if you are uploading this plugin using FTP in your Moodle environment.
+Upload in the local folder if you are uploading this plugin using FTP in your Moodle environment.

 - Go to the ‘Web service settings’ tab.
 Here you will be able to create a new web service for Edwiser Bridge.
 This web service is necessary for connecting WordPress and Moodle.
 After the creation of the new web service, you will see a pop-up consisting of the Moodle site URL and the token.